NFL Games In The UK

 Ticket Information

-Tickets for the NFL games in the United Kingdom can be bought online at http://www.nfluk.com/tickets/.
+Tickets for the NFL games in the United Kingdom can be bought online on the official NFL website: https://www.nfl.com/international/games/london.

-Whilst season tickets and individual match tickets for all three fixtures for 2016 have sold out, there are a number of hospitality packages that remain available for purchase.
-These hospitality packages don’t come cheap (ranging anywhere between £300 and £500 per person depending on the type of package you select), but those who do purchase them will get to experience the NFL in all its glory – getting up close and personal with some of the biggest personalities the game has ever seen.
+In addition to tickets, there are a number of hospitality packages that are available for purchase.
+Hospitality packages don’t come cheap, but those who do purchase them will get to experience the NFL in all its glory – getting up close and personal with some of the biggest personalities the game has ever seen.

-For the match held at Twickenham Stadium on 23 October, 2016 between the Los Angeles Rams and the New York Giants, the hospitality packages come in both Gold and Silver.
-The Gold Package costs £475 per person, and entitles ticket holders to a four-course NFL-themed “dining experience”, a drinks reception, an open bar, a gift bag, the opportunity to meet both cheerleaders and players, and also some of the best seats in the house.
-The cheaper Silver option costs £359 per person, and entitles ticket holders to a three-course buffet, an open bar, a match programme and some excellent stadium seats.
+Past hospitality packages, for example, entitled first tier hospitality ticket holders to a four-course NFL-themed ‘dining experience’, a drinks reception, an open bar, a gift bag, the opportunity to meet both cheerleaders and players, and also some of the best seats in the house.
+The second tier hospitality option entitled ticket holders to a three-course buffet, an open bar, a match programme and some excellent stadium seats.